Chromoprotein/Book-Page/README.md

 TODO:

+Mandatory:
 - Combine the add and edit pages
+- Finish the my books page
-- Add the star rating
+- Capture scroll focus to the dropdown menu

+Can wait:
 - Add genre-based placeholder images for books without covers
-- Improve styling